gesistsa/sweater/README.md

 original implementation proposed by Caliskan et al (2017).

-This package provides extra methods such as Relative Norm Distance, SemAxis and Relative Negative Sentiment Bias.
+This package provides extra methods such as Relative Norm Distance, Embedding Coherence Test, SemAxis and Relative Negative Sentiment Bias.

 If your goal is to reproduce the analysis in Caliskan et al (2017), please consider using the [original Java